BRGM/ComPASS/docs/wells.rst

 The well geometry is defined providing a list of mesh edges in random order.
-Edges will be automtically sorted.
+Edges will be automatically sorted.
 The only condition is that all edges can be chained up to the well head that must be unique.
 Well edges are defined as a pair of mesh vertices.